-Following such a dramatic overhaul, we thought it’d be fascinating to look back at the history of the S Pen for Galaxy Note smartphones to see how it transformed into the beloved multi-purpose pen we have today.
+We take a look at the fascinating history of the S Pen and how Samsung has taken a humble input device and made it the multi-faceted pen we all love today.
 This is the evolution of the Samsung Galaxy Note S Pen.

 Samsung Galaxy Note